Mpox (formerly Monkeypox)

 • People who have received smallpox vaccines can still catch mpox.

-There is still a risk of infection following vaccination, and it is still important to take other steps to reduce the chance of catching or spreading mpox.
+There is still a risk of infection following vaccination.
+Taking other steps to reduce the chance of catching or spreading mpox is still important.

 Post-exposure vaccination

 Post-exposure preventive vaccination is recommended for anyone considered a high-risk mpox contact within the past 14 days.
 If you are exposed to mpox, getting vaccinated within 4 days can give you a high chance of avoiding the disease.
-Vaccination between 4 to 14 days is likely to lessen the severity of the disease.
+Vaccination between 4 and 14 days is likely to lessen the severity of the disease.

 Cost